|A complete guide to installing the latest version of Ubuntu Core on your Raspberry Pi 4, 3 or 2.

-Bear in mind, Ubuntu Core is production-friendly, not necessarily developer-friendly.
-We recommend you use Ubuntu Core for “fire and forget” purposes where you won’t want to iterate on the software.
+Keep in mind that Ubuntu Core is aimed at production deployments.
+We recommend you use Ubuntu Core on Raspberry Pi to test production-ready scenarios or for “fire and forget” purposes where you want a stable appliance-like experience.

 - How to create a bootable Ubuntu Core microSD card